ahryciw/Raith_GDSII/docs/introduction.rst

 |RE|
    Used to define unnamed, low-level GDSII pattern elements.
 The following element types are supported:

-   :polygon:  A closed, filled polygon.  :matlab:`'polygon'` elements are fractured into trapezoids by the Raith software before writing.
+   :polygon:  A closed, filled polygon.  :matlab:`'polygon'` elements are fractured into trapezoids by the |RNS| software before writing.
    :path:  A path of connected line segments. :matlab:`'path'` elements may be either single-pixel lines or have a non-zero width.
    :dot:  A single-pixel dot, or series thereof.
    :arc:  A segment of a circular or elliptical path (Raith curved element). :matlab:`'arc'` elements may be single-pixel lines, have a non-zero width, or be filled (i.e., a circular or elliptical segment).